 Don’t you just love how Microsoft manages to put no helpful details in their error messages?

-It turns out for us at least the problem was an entry in the “showInAddressBook” attribute that looked like this.
+It turns out for us at least the problem was an entry in the “showInAddressBook” attribute of the user we were trying to copy.
+It looked like this.

 CN=All Recipients(VLV)\0ADEL:268e59f1-29e4-4ab2-baf8-a86fac6aa6b4,CN=Deleted Objects,CN=Configuration,DC=DOMAINNAME,DC=com